- Why being “second” to market with your product can make you a winner! - October 13, 2015

 - Quick Facts (and reality check) for inventors - September 4, 2015

-Guess how long it takes a new product to get placed on the shelves of a nationally renowned retailer?
+Guess how long it takes a new product to get placed on the shelves of nationally renowned retail stores?
 The answer may surprise you, but on average from the time a product is shown to a retail buyer until it is actually on the shelves usually takes a minimum of six months and often as long as a year!

 Why?
 Well, think of it this way.
 Tens of thousands of inventors and companies submit product ideas to the buyers at any one major retailer over the course of just a year.
 With the sheer volume of those inquiries coupled with the retailer’s need to first ensure their current vendors’ products are situated, can they only then consider looking at and placing new products in the stores.